peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

  Gets a value indicating whether this object's value equals 0.

 * `CBORNumber Multiply(CBORNumber b)`<br>
- Returns a CBOR number expressing the product of this number and the given number.
+ Returns a CBOR number expressing the product of this number and the specified number.

 * `CBORNumber Negate()`<br>
  Returns a CBOR number with the same value as this one but with the sign